-4.1.2.1 The value of mnemonics
+5.1.2.1 The value of mnemonics

-One of the key reasons for the success of the EU energy label is that it uses mnemonics25 to convey and reinforce the energy efficiency ranking of labelled products.
+One of the key reasons for the success of the EU energy label is that it uses mnemonics33 to convey and reinforce the energy efficiency ranking of labelled products.
 The most obvious mnemonic used is the letter to indicate the energy efficiency class but this is reinforced by the colour scale of the arrows in the efficiency scale, another, complementary, set of mnemonics.
 Lastly, the arrows in the efficiency scale itself, which are stacked in order of length from short (denoting low energy consumption) to long (denoting high energy consumption) constitute a third and more subtle set of reinforcing mnemonics.
 Thus, the A to G of the letter scale reinforces the green to red colour scale that is reinforced by the length of the stacked arrows.
 Collectively, this set of reinforcing mnemonics enables the easy visual identification of the efficiency of the product in question and contextualises it against a broader efficiency scale, so it is clear where the highest and lowest part of the scale are and where the efficiency of the specific labelled product is positioned on the scale.
 Lastly, the mnemonics are essential in aiding memory so that consumers are readily able to remember the efficiency of products they've previously seen and keep that information in mind as they consider which product to purchase.
-All successful comparative information energy labels in use internationally make use of mnemonics, be it colours, arrows, letters, stars or numbers to convey a rather complex message in a simple way that allows people to understand at a glance and remember both the information and the system used to convey this information.

-24 See for example the IEA support to the G8 Plan of Action "Mind the Gap - Quantifying Principal agent problems in energy efficiency", 2007

-25 A mnemonic (/no monik/,[1] the first "m" is silent), or mnemonic device, is any learning technique that aids information retention.
+32 See for example the IEA support to the G8 Plan of Action "Mind the Gap - Quantifying Principal agent problems in energy efficiency", 2007 33 A mnemonic (/n m n k/,[1] the first "m" is silent), or mnemonic device, is any learning technique that aids information retention.
 Mnemonics aim to translate information into a form that the human brain can retain better than its original form.